- I'm a postdoc at Microsoft Research, Redmond, working with the Theory Group and the Adaptive Systems and Interaction Group.

 - Vasuki Narasimha Swamy, Sahaana Suri, Paul Rigge, Matt Weiner, Gireeja Ranade, Anant Sahai, Bora Nikolic,

-Cooperative communication for low-latency high-reliability wireless control, submitted to ICC 2015.
+Cooperative communication for low-latency high-reliability wireless control IEEE International Conference on Communications (ICC) 2015.

 - Gireeja Ranade, Vasuki Narasimha Swamy, Sahaana Suri, Paul Rigge,